From Hype to Help: Making GenAI Useful for Enterprise Reporting and Data Analytics

 Even if AI can't fundamentally alter the dynamics of enterprise data analytics in the foreseeable future, there is a path forward for leveraging GenAI tools in this space.
 The key will be to implement a robust underlying data infrastructure, which provides a structure that the AI can use to interpret the data while creating guardrails against misuse and overreach.
 This infrastructure is called the semantic layer because it is where documentation of all the data structures, business rules, and other foundational information GenAI tools need to use the data appropriately is located.
 Fortunately, the semantic layer required for GenAI tools dovetails quite nicely with practices that have long been best practices for human users.

 The core GenAI technology that is likely to be employed for enterprise analytics applications is the large language model (LLM), the same type of algorithm that underpins ChatGPT, Google Gemini, and other popular GenAI chat and search tools.
 The basic concept is called "text-to-query," which means that the AI tool translates a user's question into computer code and then runs that code to generate the answer.
 Many variants of the theme exist, but the premise is to improve the user experience by enabling them to ask questions in natural language, thereby avoiding complex reporting interfaces.
-The principal is solid, and current GenAI tools have demonstrated the ability to handle simple use cases.
+The principle is solid, and current GenAI tools have demonstrated the ability to handle simple use cases.

 However, I am deeply skeptical of whether this approach can scale to more complex and realistic data sets, at least not without a significant semantic layer set up by data engineering teams to enable the GenAI engine.
 At least four interrelated but distinct areas that are critical to sound enterprise data reporting exist, which GenAI tools will struggle to overcome without the help of a robust semantic layer.
 Let's examine each of these through the seemingly simple question: "What was our tuition revenue last year?"